serverless/blog/posts/2017-09-27-designing-the-event-gateway.md

   - MaciejWinnicki
 ---

+[The Event Gateway](https://serverless.com/blog/introducing-serverless-event-gateway/) is our most recent announcement—and honestly, building it was as much a passion project as it was motivated by an industry need.

+Serverless development is still fresh, lacking in best practices and tooling.
+But people use it because the payoffs are worth the pain.

+Our job at Serverless is to remove that pain: fight for standardization, think from the top-down about what a serverless application should look like, make its development seamless.
+The biggest sticking point we see here is that serverless development is fundamentally event-driven development.
+Every function you deploy to a serverless instance will remain stateless until woken up by an event.

+No one likes to hear that.
+Event-driven is a new paradigm, and new paradigms mean change.
+But to move serverless forward, we as a community have to embrace event-driven design.
+Our job at Serverless is to make it painless.
+As we can, at least.

-[The Event Gateway](https://serverless.com/blog/introducing-serverless-event-gateway/) is our most recent announcement: a new piece of infrastructure that lets developers react to data flows with serverless functions.
+The Event Gateway is step 1: a new piece of infrastructure that treats all data flows as events, and lets developers react to those flows with serverless functions.

-See how we did it!
-This was our design process from planning to execution.
+See how we treaded the thin line between 'passion project' and 'real world practicality'.
+This was our design process from planning to execution to getting the tool in your hands.

-## Design Considerations
+# Design Considerations

 We had two primary considerations: the developer experience when using the Event Gateway, and the developer experience when operating a cluster of Event Gateway instances.

 To keep us on track, we decided to establish four core guiding principles.
-It doesn't mean that they won't change in the future -- they surely will -- but we wanted to have something that would give us a jump start during the implementation phase and carry throughout the project development.
+It doesn't mean that they won't change in the future—they surely will—but we wanted to have something that would give us a jump start during the implementation phase and carry throughout the project development.

 Those guiding principles were:

 - **Simplicity** - Keep the number of new concepts low.
 We didn't want to rename existing concepts just for the sake of it.
-There would be only events, functions, and subscriptions - as easy as possible.
-In terms of operational simplicity, our goal was to make it easy to run the event gateway locally, during development, while also making it easy to run, manage and scale in production environments.
+There would be only events, functions, and subscriptions—as easy as possible.
+In terms of operational simplicity, our goal was to make it easy to run the event gateway locally during development, while also making it easy to run, manage and scale in production environments.
 - **Cross-cloud** - Same as with the Serverless Framework, the event gateway had to provide a seamless user experience, no matter where the user deploys their functions or where they want to deploy the Event Gateway itself.
 In the latter case, we also needed to support on-premise deployments.
 - **Event-driven** - We strongly believed that event-driven was the right approach for building software systems.
 The Event Gateway should not only enable developers to build them, but should also follow this paradigm internally.
 - **Optimized for fast delivery** - The main goal of the project was event delivery.
 We wanted to make it instant.

-## Architectural Choices
+# Architectural Choices

-Having all those principles in mind we made a few explicit, architectural choices that drove the implementation.
+With those principles in mind we made a few explicit, architectural choices that drove the implementation.

-### Stateless
+## Stateless

 The event gateway was designed to be a stateless service backed by an external key-value store.
-This makes it easy to operate and reason about.
+This was to make it easy to operate and reason about.

-Assuming that we want to build a horizontally scalable system, making the event gateway a stateful service meant that we would need to implement yet another distributed database.
-As that did not fit with our core values (remember: Simplicity!), we deciced to avoid it.
+Assuming that we want to build a horizontally scalable system, making the event gateway a stateful service meant that we'd need to implement yet another distributed database.
+As that did not fit with our core values (remember: Simplicity!), we decided to avoid it.

 One important consequence of that choice is that events lack persistence.
-There are possible solutions to this, though.
-For instance, a plugin system that enables integrating with existing storage systems (e.g. AWS S3, Kafka).
+There are possible solutions to this, though—e.g., a plugin system that enables integration with existing storage systems (like AWS S3, Kafka).

-### Configuration Store
+## Configuration Store

 Here, we relied on existing solutions.
 There are at least few battle-tested key-value stores out there already.

 [Etcd](https://coreos.com/etcd/), [Consul](https://www.consul.io/), and [Zookeeper](https://zookeeper.apache.org/) are definitely the most popular for storing configuration in very successful, production-grade systems like Kubernetes or Kafka.
 But we decided to use the [libkv](https://github.com/docker/libkv) library for supporting all of them.

 Libkv is an abstraction layer over popular key-value stores that provides a simple interface for common operations.
-It has some limitations like lack of atomic operations on multiple keys, but it was a good start, and we might start contributing to it once our needs exceed its provided functionality.
+It has some limitations (like lack of atomic operations on multiple keys), but it was a good start, and we might start contributing to it once our needs exceed its provided functionality.

-Purely for demo and trial purposes, the Event Gateway can be started with a special flag which starts an embedded etcd instance.
+Purely for demo/trial purposes, the Event Gateway can be started with a special flag which starts an embedded etcd instance.
 This allows users to test drive the system without starting up a key-value store cluster first.

 <img src="https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/blog/event-gateway-blog.jpg"/>

-### Eventual Consistency
+## Eventual Consistency

 Another choice that highly influenced our overall architecture was making the Event Gateway an [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency) system.